12 Ways Smoking Cigarettes Ruins Your Looks

 You could get stretch marks

 Although anyone can develop stretch marks as a result of rapid weight loss or gain, smoking makes getting stretch marks far more likely.
 The nicotine in cigarettes damages the connective tissue and fibers in your skin, causing weaker skin with poor elasticity.
 As a result, smokers are more likely to see the silver stripes form along their hips and thighs, as their skin isn’t strong enough to remain taut with weight fluctuations.
-Here, ex-smokers reveal what helped them quit smoking for good.

 Your hair will look less full